equinor/fmu-tools/docs/nestedhybridgrid.rst

 The ``nestedhybridgrid`` module creates **nested hybrid grids** where a selected region of a coarse grid is replaced by a refined (subdivided) sub-grid.
 The two grids are merged into a single grid and connected through Non-Neighbour Connections (NNCs).

 The typical workflow is:

-1. Define a coarse grid and a region property that marks which cells to refine.
+1. Define a coarse grid and a region property that marks cells to refine with value 1.
-2. Call :func:`~fmu.tools.nestedhybridgrid.create_nested_hybrid_grid` to
+2. Use the :class:`~fmu.tools.nestedhybridgrid.NestedHybridGrid` to
    produce the merged grid and an NNC table.
 You may need to export the NNC file to csv at this stage.
 3. Do rescaling from the original gridmodel (e.g. a finer geogrid) to the merged grid,